pepe5/altair-intro/personal_daily_life/supporting__regulatory_processes.md

 *   Then we do not count seniority by more labels - we simply count number of performed tasks.
 (Tasks are highly categorized - and described in many materials.)
 So after all, all - observers, trainees, juniors, and seniors travel around working places and collect **_points in task categories_**.
 *   We do not measure speed. -- Our obligatory activities are obligatory in very slow pace.

+Now let's comment this *private income* mean little bit - because we need to understand it well, when we do have almost nothing else beside this...
+*   we as a company - wish to have our members qualified as much as possible
+*   on the other hand, we as a company - wish to have our working positions ensured by *working resources* - replace-able as much as possible
+  -	 doesn't this collide?
+Is it?...

+$$arrow$$ ...
 …

 ### Personal Records {#personal-records}